arow-oss/goat-guardian/README.md

    been changed by a command line option).

-1. Upon receiving the redirected request to `/after-login`, Goat Guardian will add the `X-UserId` header and reverse proxy the request to the upstream web app.
+1. Upon receiving the redirected request to `/after-login`, Goat Guardian will add the `X-UserId` header and reverse-proxy the request to the upstream web app.

 The command options and environment variables that affect Twitter OAuth are